ChrisRackauckas/GrowableArrays.jl/README.md

 The downside to this implementation is that it's hard to use as an actual result.
 For example, to grab a time course of the first row of `u` (i.e. what the value of `u` was at each step of the loop), we cannot do this without and reshaping the data structure.
+Also, this method silently has an error!
+Since we only pushed the reference to `u`, when `u` changes, all of the entries of `uFull` change!

-GrowableArray implements the solution of test 4 while re-defining the indexing functions to make it more convenient to use.
+GrowableArray implements the solution of test 4 with the appropriate copy fix while re-defining the indexing functions to make it more convenient to use.
+Thus it's not as fast as `test4`, but is still an order of magnitude faster than naive approaches.
 Since it implements the best solution to the growing array problem, it has a constructor which is defined to be useful in that situation.
 An example of its use is:

 ```julia
 function test4()